 Getting involved with mental health advocacy groups introduces me to plenty of people in the same situation as me.
 Craving productivity whilst in the Sahara desert of depression.
 I don’t know how we manage, but some of us do, and it gives me hope that it’s possible.

-With that, I’m starting a series featuring different people handling productivity while battling a mental health condition.
+With that, I’m starting a series, Stronger Than Stigma, featuring different people handling productivity while battling a mental health condition.
 Hopefully, you and I—mental condition or not—pick up tips and lessons to help us fight the stigma that depression means useless.
-Today, I’ll start with myself.
+Today, I’ll start with myself and how I became stronger than stigma.

 Tell us about yourself.